CTSRD-CHERI/cheri-c-programming/src/limitations/integer-pointer-safety.md

   and inheritence, which are not directly mappable into a flat type space.
   New types of dynamic type enforcement, using *otype* or other capability features, seem a promising area to explore in the future.

+  In the CHERIoT design, sealing is frequently used for type safety between compartments to allow compartment state to be efficiently referenced without connoting access to that state, which was one of the fundamental design aims of the capability *otype* mechanism.
+  This is driven via direct use of types in the source code, rather than being an automatic compiler feature.
+  Similarly, we have used sealing in earlier explorations of how vtables in language runtimes (e.g., Java runtimes) can be used to improve robustness through explicit use of the *otype* mechanism.